-Hopping on a flight to Dubai will take you direct to the most popular destination in, and the glamorous heart of, the United Arab Emirates.
+Hopping on a flight to Dubai will take you direct to the glamorous heart of the United Arab Emirates.
 This city has become known for its skyscrapers and is where you will find the world's tallest building, the Burj Khalifa.
 Certainly something to look out for when you're arriving into Dubai on your flight!

 Formerly a small trading and fishing village, this modern city has come a very long way over the past years, and today it's known as a tourist destination, duty free shopping haven and business centre.
 You'll find plenty of up-to-the-minute glamour combined with more than a sprinkling of ancient architecture.
 Luckily now it's a bustling hub it's much easier to find a great price on a flight to Dubai!

 Dubai needn't be just for a long holiday either, as 2017 and 2018 are set to see this city take a bigger share of the city breaks too, as holidaymakers strive for something away from the norm.
 Flight times to Dubai are roughly equivalent to New York, which has been seen as a great destination for a long weekend for years!

 Among some of the many airlines that operate direct flights between the UK and Dubai are British Airways, Emirates and Qantas.
 It's easy to find a direct route.
 After all, Dubai is a popular layover spot between a number of Asian destinations like Thailand.

 Getting here will take around seven hours from London, and just over that from Edinburgh.
 If you live in the north of England, you can also get to Dubai from Manchester.
 Other UK airports offering direct flights are Birmingham and Newcastle.

 Flying direct can save you around three hours of travel.
 That means three more hours to spend in the sprawling metropolis that has attracted travellers for its gorgeous beaches, glass-fronted skyscrapers and breathtaking luxury resorts.